Maple syrup tastes good on everything. You can’t help but feel tempted to lick them clean on your spoon and put them on your pancakes.

 Is It Safe for Babies to Eat Maple Syrup?

 YES, but like what we’ve mentioned above, give maple syrup ONLY IN MODERATION.

 It shouldn’t be given as a treat or health remedy for your baby.
 Even though maple syrup has an impressive list of benefits, it still has HIGH sugar content.

-Your babies ARE NOT well equipped to digest sugary foods and develop bacteria, which could result in food poisoning and other diseases.
+Babies ARE NOT well equipped to digest sugary foods, which may lead to developing bacteria and result in food poisoning and other diseases.